SWxTREC/h3lioviz/README.md

 Above that, add the new features, changes, and fixes that have happened in the frontend and to the model since the last release.

-In the `package.json`, replace the `"startingVersion": "x.xx.x"`, with the previous release version as copied from the heading.
+In the `package.json`, replace the `"startingVersion": "x.xx.x"`, with the upcoming release version.

 Commit and push these updates.